openresty/stapxx/README.markdown

 This tool measures the pure Lua code executation time (excluding any nonblocking IO time) accumulated in every request served by the specified Nginx worker at real-time and outputs the distribution of the latencies.

+The time for the nginx output filters and boilerplate Lua thread initializations are excluded.

 Note that both TCP sockets and stream-typed unix domain sockets are supported.

 Below is an example: